Anti-BDS laws: Illinois

-Cook County passed a non-binding resolution on July 29, 2015, without debate calling on its pension fund to divest from foreign companies boycotting Israel.
+Cook County passed a non-binding resolution on 29 July 2015, without debate calling on its pension fund to divest from foreign companies boycotting Israel.
 The chief sponsor of the resolution was Democrat Commissioner Bridget Gainer.
 Her colleague Commissioner Jesús "Chuy" García criticized the resolution for being one-sided.
 Co-sponsors of the resolution were Democrats Richard Boykin, John Fritchey, Larry Suffredin, Luis Arroyo Jr., Robert Steele, Deborah Sims, Stanley Moore and Joan Patricia Murphy and Republicans Timothy Schneider, Gregg Goslin and Sean M. Morrison.
-On September 24, 2015, the Chicago City Council passed a similar resolution urging the Municipal Employees' Annuity and Benefit Fund of Chicago to divest from companies boycotting Israel.
+On 24 September 2015, the Chicago City Council passed a similar resolution urging the Municipal Employees' Annuity and Benefit Fund of Chicago to divest from companies boycotting Israel.

 Ohio

-The Ohio House of Representatives passed HCR 10 on December 5, 2017, with the vote 92–2, condemning BDS.
+The Ohio House of Representatives passed HCR 10 on 5 December 2017, with the vote 92–2, condemning BDS.
 The resolution was passed unanimously, 30–0, by the state Senate.
 The Christian Zionist group Proclaiming Justice to the Nations welcomed the resolution.

 Indiana

-In May 2015, the Upper house of the Indiana Legislature, the Indiana Senate, passed resolution SR 74, "expressing opposition to the anti-Jewish and anti-Israel Boycott, Divestment and Sanctions campaign" which it claimed was "seeking to undermine the Jewish people's right to self-determination."
-It also claimed the Movement's agenda was "antithetical and deeply damaging to the cause of peace, justice, equality, democracy, and human rights" and "promoting a climate of hatred, intimidation, intolerance and violence against Jews."
+In May 2015, the upper house of the Indiana Legislature, the Indiana Senate, passed resolution SR 74, "expressing opposition to the anti-Jewish and anti-Israel Boycott, Divestment and Sanctions campaign" which it claimed was "seeking to undermine the Jewish people's right to self-determination".
+It also claimed the Movement's agenda was "antithetical and deeply damaging to the cause of peace, justice, equality, democracy, and human rights" and "promoting a climate of hatred, intimidation, intolerance and violence against Jews".
 The resolution had previously unanimously passed the Indiana House of Representatives as House Resolution 59.

 The National Lawyers Guild and a number of other American organizations involved in the Israeli–Palestinian conflict signed an open letter to Indiana Governor Mike Pence asking him to repudiate the resolution.

 Pennsylvania

-The Pennsylvania General Assembly on June 24, 2015, unanimously adopted HR 370, a resolution condemning BDS.
-The resolution denounced it as "one of the main vehicles for spreading anti-Semitism and advocating the elimination of the Jewish state."
+The Pennsylvania General Assembly on 24 June 2015, unanimously adopted HR 370, a resolution condemning BDS.
+The resolution denounced it as "one of the main vehicles for spreading antisemitism and advocating the elimination of the Jewish state".

 South Dakota

-On February 13, 2019, the South Dakota Senate passed HCR 1005, declaring its opposition to and condemning BDS.
+On 13 February 2019, the South Dakota Senate passed HCR 1005, declaring its opposition to and condemning BDS.
 The resolution passed with 25 yeas and 10 nays.